jackiem2/Group39-Microservices-1/README.md

 ## 2. How to Programmatically RECEIVE Data

 When another program sends a valid request to the Search Microservice, the service responds with a JSON object.
-This JSON structure allows clients to easily display results, check number of pages, and detect when no results exist.
+This JSON structure allows users to easily display results, check number of pages, and detect when no results exist.

 ### Example JSON object